McConnell tees up floor vote on Amy Coney Barrett nomination after Schumer attempts delay tactic

 SENATE JUDICIARY REPUBLICANS ADVANCE BARRETT NOMINATION DESPITE DEMOCRATS' BOYCOTT, COMMITTEE RULES

+Previously, Supreme Court justices needed to clear a 60-vote threshold to advance to the high court, a tradition that forced nominees to win bipartisan support.
+But McConnell changed the standard in 2017 to allow for a simple majority, a move that allowed for the confirmation of President Trump's previous two nominees, Justices Neil Gorsuch and Brett Kavanaugh.

+Former Senate Majority Leader Harry Reid, D-Nev., first eliminated the 60-vote threshold in 2013 to overcome GOP stonewalling of President Obama's nominations to the lower courts and the executive branch.
+Known as invoking the "nuclear option" at the time, Reid kept the higher standard in place for the Supreme Court.

-With Barrett appearing to lock in the 51 votes needed to secure the lifelong appointment to the high court, there's little Democrats can do to stop the Republicans, who hold power, from approving President Trump's nomination just days before voters will decide whether to keep Trump and the GOP Senate majority in power.
+With Barrett appearing to lock in the 51 votes needed to secure the lifelong appointment to the high court, there's little Democrats can do to stop the Republicans from approving Trump's nomination just days before voters will decide whether to keep the president and the GOP Senate majority in power.

-Democrats say never in the history of the Senate has a Supreme Court nominee been approved this close to an election and they've railed against the process, especially since Republicans held up President Obama's nomination of Merrick Garland in March of 2016 -- eight months before the presidential election -- arguing then that voters should have a say.
+Democrats say never in the history of the Senate has a Supreme Court nominee been approved this close to an election and they've railed against the process, especially since Republicans held up Obama's nomination of Merrick Garland in March of 2016 -- eight months before the presidential election -- arguing then that voters should have a say.

 "Might does not make right," Schumer told Republicans of their decision to move forward.